 The construction, extension or renovation of duplexes, townhouses, flats or units can't be done by an owner builder.

-Owner builders have all of the following legal responsibilities:
+As an owner builder, you have the following legal responsibilities:

 - compliance with building control certification requirements such as arranging permits and inspections

 - site protection

 - rectifying defective work for up to 6 years if you sell the property.